aiven/devportal/docs/products/flink/howto/real_time_alerting_solution.rst

 Set up sample data
 ------------------

+Before you start, clone the `Apache Kafka Python fake data producer <https://github.com/aiven/python-fake-data-producer-for-apache-kafka>`_ Git repository to your computer and then run ``pip install -r requirements.txt`` in your local copy to make sure that the necessary dependencies are installed.

 1. On the *Overview* page of your ``demo-kafka`` service, click **Download** next to *Access Key*, *Access Certificate*, and *CA Certificate*, then copy the three downloaded files to a folder on your computer.

    You need these files when running the tool that creates the sample records.